William O. Douglas: Judicial philosophy

 Douglas was notable as a public pre-Stonewall supporter of gay rights.
 Douglas dissented in Boutilier v.
-INS in which the Court ruled that gays and lesbians were included in the list of “psychopathic personalities” that Congress could deport, arguing that the term “psychopathic personality” was unconstitutionally vague, and even if it were not, not all gays and lesbians are psychopaths.
+INS (1967), in which the Court ruled that gay and lesbian sexualities were included in the list of “psychopathic personalities” that Congress could deport, arguing that the term “psychopathic personality” was unconstitutionally vague, and that even if it were not, not all gay and lesbian people are psychopaths.
 In 1968, in a concurring opinion in the case of Flast v.
-Cohen, Douglas indicated that he did not believe in judicial restraint:
+Cohen (1968), Douglas indicated that he did not believe in judicial restraint: